Epiforge/Cogs/README.md

 To address this, this library offers the following classes:

 * `FastComparer` - provides a method for comparing instances of a type that is not known at compile time
+* `FastConstructorInfo` - provides a method for invoking a constructor that is not known at compile time
 * `FastDefault` - provides a method for getting the default value of a type that is not known at compile time
 * `FastEqualityComparer` - provides methods for testing equality of and getting hash codes for instances of a type that is not known at compile time
 * `FastMethodInfo` - provides a method for invoking a method that is not known at compile time